Brooklinellcstorecom/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Running builds in your own Cloud infrastructure
 {product="tcc"}

 TeamCity Cloud can run builds _in a customer's local environment_ or in a _JetBrains-managed cloud_.
-Usually, the first approach works best for companies who want to have full control over their building processes, while the second one suits teams whose processes rely on IaaS.
+Usually, the first approach works best for companies who want to have full control over their build processes, while the second one suits teams whose processes rely on IaaS.
 Since this update, we want to introduce the third approach that stays somewhere in between: **_running builds in a customer's cloud_**.
 If you have a cloud infrastructure in Amazon EC2, Kubernetes, or VMware vSphere/vCenter, you can now integrate your TeamCity Cloud instance with it.
-This opens all the capabilities of cloud solutions (like custom launch policies and spot fleets) and gives you more control over the building environment than using JetBrains-hosted agents.
+This opens all the capabilities of cloud solutions (like custom launch policies and spot fleets) and gives you more control over the build environment than using JetBrains-hosted agents.
 In terms of subscription, such agents are considered [self-hosted](teamcity-cloud-subscription-and-licensing.md#cloud-self-hosted-agents), which means you purchase monthly slots for concurrent builds — there is no limit to their duration.
 All three approaches can be combined for higher flexibility and fault-tolerance of your pipelines.

 Users familiar with TeamCity On-Premises might already know that TeamCity integrates with Cloud providers with the help of _cloud profiles_.
 And now, their functionality becomes available in TeamCity Cloud.